Dawn is a Canadian crafter skilled in textile work, weaving and toy making, among other arts.

 - Take your stencil, place the head down on the leather and hit the end centrally with the mallet to produce an accurate impression.

-- You may have to re-dampen the leather in places as your.
+- You may have to re-dampen the leather in places.

 - Repeat the process to produce a pattern around the front edge.